Sustainability Pages

 Quality of service and customer satisfaction

-At the heart of the strategy are our customers: our goal is for the Bank to become the primary financial service provider for its customers through excellent customer relationships.
-This is the main driver behind our corporate governance, our day-to-day operations and the changes we undertake.
+At the heart of the strategy are the customers: the goal is for the Bank to become the primary financial service provider for its customers through excellent customer relationships.
+This is the main driver behind CIB’s corporate governance, day-to-day operations and the changes the bank undertake.

 Service quality

-A high level of customer focus is ensured not only by the training of our employees and the incentive system and corporate culture that determine their attitude, but also by our prudent and effective corporate governance system.
-Within our corporate governance framework, which is largely determined shaped by the statutory requirements, the following elements are the most important in terms of ensuring customer focus:
+A high level of customer focus is ensured not only by the training of the employees and the incentive system and corporate culture that determine their attitude, but also by the prudent and effective corporate governance system.
+Within the corporate governance framework, which is largely determined shaped by the statutory requirements, the following elements are the most important in terms of ensuring customer focus:

 ü |